 Gemma meets a one hundred-year-old woman who describes how work opportunities have changed for women over her lifetime.

-In World War One and World War Two women did men’s jobs.
+In World War One and World War Two women did jobs that had traditionally been seen as men's jobs.

 Gemma meets two women who took part in the Dagenham strike.